YasaarKadery/FileCopy/README.md

 # FileCopy
-Copies a file's contents and writes them to a new file
+Copies a file's contents and writes them to a new file.
+Written in C.

 # Usage
 First make the file